 The 1970s was a time of great change in global Earth Sciences with the plate tectonic revolution led by exciting new geophysical research techniques such as seismic reflection being applied to the geophysical exploration of global hydrocarbons.
 At Cardiff, Mike faced a major task in modernising the Geology Department in all aspects, teaching, research and equipment facilities during what was a difficult period of financial turmoil.
 In the late 1970s and 1980s the Cardiff Geology Department became a research leader in palaeomagnetics, seismic exploration and structural geology research.
 Following the appointment of a team of geophysical researchers, Mike then introduced a new BSc degree in Geophysics, jointly taught with Physics.
 Many students graduating from the BSc Geophysics degree are now successfully employed in the global hydrocarbons industry and as researchers in numerous university research schools.
 Mike also supported entrepreneurial postgraduates in setting up their own successful geophysics consultancies such as the Cardiff based Terradat Ltd.

 During his tenure as Head of Department, Mike saw through a series of radical changes: the UCC/UWIST merger and then internal staff transfers resulting from closure of the Department of Mineral Exploitation.
-He also managed the government enforced merger of Cardiff University’s Geology and Swansea University’s Geology and Ocean Sciences Departments to form the legacy of the present School of Earth and Ocean Sciences at Cardiff.
+He also managed the government enforced merger of Cardiff University’s Geology and Swansea University’s Geology and Ocean Sciences Departments to form the legacy of the present School of Earth and Environmental Sciences at Cardiff.

 Throughout this period of administrative turmoil as Head of Department, Mike was remarkable in managing to sustain his research interests, in acquiring sufficient external funds to maintain them and in meticulously publishing his results.
 He was very interested in applying the new digital seismic reflection techniques to explore the deep geology of the South West of the UK and also to comprehend the plate tectonics and earthquakes patterns of the eastern Mediterranean region.
 He also practically utilized the seismic waves produced by the daily rock blasts of numerous quarries in South Wales and Devon, by sending teams of students to sit for hours at wide-ranging locations armed with seismometers to better understand the SW region’s deep geological structure.